adlnet/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
 `@id` | The IRI of the version ID
-`wasRevisionOf` | an array, usually of length one, of IRIs of all profile versions this version was written as a revision of `generatedAtTime` | the date this version was created on
+`wasRevisionOf` | *Optional*. an array, usually of length one, of IRIs of all profile versions this version was written as a revision of
+`generatedAtTime` | the date this version was created on

+* wasRevisionOf MUST be used with all versions that succeed other profile versions.

 Profile version objects make it convenient to track version history for profiles, following recommendations for SKOS concept schemes and PROV version tracking generally.
 By using versions this way, it is possible to answer precise questions such as “what version of this profile was current on the 3rd of January last year?”.
 Lack of robust versioning is frequently identified as an issue with RDF data.